 2. Stanford University

 The idea of constructing Stanford University started in 1885 in memory of the late Leland Stanford Jr., who passed away due to typhoid fever the year before.
-The university was established primarily because his parents wanted to help other children.
+The university was primarily established because his parents wanted to help other children.
 It officially opened in 1891 as an unorthodox university that, from the get-go, valued personal success and equal opportunities for people, regardless of religion or gender.

-3. University of California – Berkeley
+3. University of California, Berkeley

-Graduates of the department can benefit from the interdisciplinary nature of the programs and find career opportunities in many areas, such as business, education, law, media, and more.
-Meanwhile, almost half of Humanities Major graduates were found to proceed to postgraduate school.
+Meanwhile, almost half of the graduates in the humanities major program proceeded to postgraduate school.
 UC Berkeley also offers students the opportunity and assistance they need to pursue a postgraduate program at the university.

 4. Princeton University